wethod/learning-center-staging/content/settings/index.md

 * **User levels**: each one of your collaborators has a level which defines his daily cost to the company and the price you want to sell a day of his work to the clients.
 This way you can define clusters of employees like intern, junior, senior and so on;

 * **Job Order Categories**: each one of your projects must have one.
 It defines the category of the project which can be chargeable or not.
 This way you can organize your projects into any category you like according to your business practice;

 * **Email Bot**: here you can insert the email addresses to which send invoices and orders;
+* **Project Won/Lost Bot**: here you can insert the email addresses to which send notifications each time someone of your teammates won or lost a project.
+A project is considered to be *lost *when its probability is 0 and *won *when its probability is 90;

-* **Default Areas**: these will be suggested when you're creating a new budget ore when you're adding a new area to an existing budget.
+* **Default Areas**: these will be suggested when you're creating a [new budget]({{< relref "budget/index.md#the-workflow" >}}) or when you're adding a new area to an existing budget;
+* **Timesheet**: here you can choose to automate the timesheets creation process.
+This way, timesheets are automatically created each Friday based on planned hours. *Be careful: shit happens and planning is often not 100% accurate, this is why timesheet exists.*

 ## Rule Engine